ssgmobile/ssgmobile.github.io/README.md

 - a single markdown file with the answers to the technical questions
 - one folder containing your Android Studio project & source code.

-# Create a small Android application
+# Create a small Kotlin Android application

 Smartspace Global has a set of mock APIs that you will use to get information about a list of Meeting Rooms in a building belonging to a fictious client.